BDJS0033/Note-Taker/README.md

 git@github.com:BDJS0033/Note-Taker.git
 ```

-Run _npm install_ to install all dependencies.
+**Run _npm install_ to install all dependencies**

 To use the application locally, run _node server.js_ in your CLI, and then open http://localhost:3001 in your preferred browswer.

 ## Packages
 ______________